 - Safety.
-Preservation of capital, protection of investment principal, and diversification to mitigate incurring unreasonable market risks. - Liquidity.
-Maintenance of sufficient available cash to promptly pay the City's financial obligations. - Return on Investment.
-Attainment of a reasonable yield on investments consistent with the safety and liquidity objectives.
+Preservation of capital, and protection of investment principal, and d-iversification to mitigate incurring unreasonable market risks. - Liquidity.
+Maintenance of sufficient liquidity available cash to meet anticipated cash flowspromptly pay the City's financial obligations.

+- Return on Investment.
+Attainment of a market rate of return reasonable yield on investments consistent with the safety and liquidity objectives. - Diversification to avoid incurring unreasonable market risks. - Conformance with all applicable City policies, State statutes and Federal regulations.